Lorkster/vertxdemo/README.md

   * Have a database service accessible from the other services, but using Vert.x proxy class technology.
   * Inject external properties in a Docker container to expose them as system properties.
   * Access injected Docker properties from the database service.
-  * User for both `Dockerfile` and Maven for starting Docker containers.
+  * Use both `Dockerfile` and Maven for starting Docker containers.
+  * Use `docker-compose` to start all services as well as the needed database.

 All modules will be packaged as fat jars and are runnable as such, but it's recommended to setup and use Docker